-California Sea Grant Extension Program specialists work with state and federal agencies, nonprofit organizations, local businesses, and members of the California coastal community to identify emerging marine resource problems and opportunities, conduct applied scientific research, and share findings with stakeholder groups.
+California Sea Grant extension specialists work with state and federal agencies, nonprofit organizations, local businesses, and members of the California coastal community to identify emerging marine resource problems and opportunities, conduct applied scientific research, and share findings with stakeholder groups.

 Environmental stewardship, long-term economic development, and responsible use of California's resources are at the heart of their mission.
 In addition to federal Sea Grant funds, California Sea Grant extension specialists and their teams have been extremely successful in applying for and receiving grants from a variety of sources that support research, education and outreach projects that:

 Protect water quality, including effects of freshwater inputs;

 Control aquatic invasive species;

 Recover endangered salmon, restore watersheds and protect marine habitats;

 Study socioeconomic factors affecting fishing and fishing communities;

 Contribute to ecosystem-based management involving diverse stakeholders in an era of climate change;

 Create partnerships to address critical needs in aquaculture, coastal community development and fisheries management, among others.